 HFMD cannot be treated with antibiotics.
 While there is no specific treatment for the disease, bed rest and drinking plenty of fluids will aid the recovery process.

-If you suspect that your child may have HFMD take them to your licensed paediatrician for a check-up.
+If you suspect that your child may have HFMD take them to your licensed pediatrician for a check up.